 This plant community is the result of frequent and severe grazing and protection from fire.
-Shrubs are a dominant component of this plant community and annual production can exceed 30%.
-Big and black sagebrushes, green rabbitbrush, and bluegrasses comprise the primary components of the plant community as the preferred cool season grasses have been eliminated or greatly reduced.
-The interspaces between plants have expanded leaving the amount of bare ground more prevalent and more soil surface exposed to erosive elements.
+Shrubs are a dominant component of this plant community and annual production of shrubs can exceed 30%.
+Black sagebrush, three-tip sagebrush, and bluegrasses are the primary components of the plant community as the preferred cool season grasses and antelope bitterbrush have been eliminated or greatly reduced.
 The dominant grasses are the bluegrasses such as Sandberg, mutton, big, and Canby.
-Weedy annual species such as cheatgrass, kochia, Russian thistle, and a variety of mustards may occupy the site.
+Weedy annual species such cheatgrass, kochia, Russian thistle, and a variety of mustards may occupy the site.
 Noxious weeds such as Canada thistle may invade the site if a seed source is available.
 The interspaces between plants have expanded leaving the amount of bare ground more prevalent.
 When compared with the HCPC, the annual production is less, as the major cool-season grasses are reduced, but the shrub production has increased significantly and compensates for some of the decline in the herbaceous production.
-Annual production ranges from 300 to 700 pounds.
+Annual production ranges from 250 to 650 pounds.
 This plant community is resistant to change as the stand becomes more decadent.
 These areas may actually be more resistant to fire as less fine fuels are available and the bare ground between the shrubs is increased.
-The herbaceous component is not as diverse and plant vigor and species regeneration capabilities of cool-season perennials are deficient.
+The herbaceous component is not as diverse and plant vigor and species regeneration capabilities of coolseason perennials are deficient.
 The removal of grazing does not seem to affect the plant composition or structure of the plant community.
 Soil erosion is accelerated because of increased bare ground.
 Water flow patterns and pedestalling are obvious.
 Infiltration is reduced and runoff is increased.
 Rill channels may be noticeable in the interspaces and gullies may be establishing where rills have concentrated down slope.
-Transitions or pathways leading to other plant communities are as follows: • Long-term prescribed grazing will convert this plant community to the Rhizomatous Wheatgrass/Mixed Sagebrush Plant Community. • Brush management or Wildfire with no change in grazing management will convert this plant community to the Bluegrass/Annual Plant Community.
+Transitions or pathways leading to other plant communities are as follows: • Long-term prescribed grazing will convert this plant community to the Mixed Shrub/Rhizomatous Wheatgrass Plant Community. • Brush management or Wildfire with no change in grazing management will convert this plant community to the Bluegrass/Annual Plant Community.